SFr682k/fightclub/README.md

  - *Fightclub Remote Clock Window*, a remote clock window for use on remote machines inside the local network.

-It is planned to add these components:
+Following components are planned to be added:

  - A remote clock window displaying the state of multiple clients